reframejs/reframe/readme.md

 - [reframe Frontend](https://github.com/reframejs/reframe-frontend) -
   Frontend (React)

-:crystal_ball: **Future-Proof**
+<sup>:crystal_ball:</sup> **Future-Proof**

-In the Node.js ecosystem, big monoliths don't survive long.
+In the Node.js ecosystem, big monoliths don't survive.
 Node.js is a rapidly evolving ecosystem while big monoliths have historically shown to be incapable of adapting to new technologies.

 Instead of being a big monolith,
 Reframe is based on do-one-thing-do-it-well tools.
-This fundamental different approach enables Reframe to adopt the technologies of the future and enables you to choose other technologies that may better suit your use case.
+This fundamentally different approach enables Reframe to adopt the technologies of the future and enables you to replace any technology with something else that better fit your use case.

 We call this approach the [Zero-LOC framework](/zero-loc-framework.md).